 Is there a deadline to apply for the bursary?

 Vulnerable Bursary – there is no deadline.
 However, we will be able to offer assistance and arrange regular payments if you apply for the funding early in the year.

 Discretionary Bursary – again, there is no deadline.
 However, the discretionary bursary is a limited sum of money allocated to the sixth form.
 When our allocation has been spent, no further applications for support can be considered.
 We encourage students to submit their applications at the start of the autumn term.
 All applications will be dealt with on a first-come, first-served basis.

 If you believe that you may be eligible for a payment from the 16 -19 Bursary Fund, please complete the 16-19 Bursary Fund Application Form.
 This can be obtained from Mrs Hodgkinson or via the sixth form website.
 Once the form has been completed and signed, it must be returned to Mrs Hodgkinson for your claim to be processed.
 Forms received without the correct evidence will result in a delay in processing your application.

 The sixth form will endeavour to notify all applicants of receipt of application forms as soon as possible.
 Acknowledgement of receipt is not confirmation of approval for the bursary.

 If you are not satisfied with the outcome of your application, you have the right to appeal against the decision.
-You should submit an appeal in writing to Mr Edge within 10 working days of receiving the decision, stating fully your reasons.
+You should submit an appeal in writing to Miss Alford within 10 working days of receiving the decision, stating fully your reasons.
 Please note that additional evidence may be required to support your appeal.
 You will be advised of the outcome of the appeal within 14 working days of the decision.
 This decision is final and there is no further appeal beyond this point.